SpringTree/jsonschema-to-typings/README.md

 ## String literals
 TypeScript has added support for string literal types since version 1.8.
 These are really nice to use for string based enumerations.
-If you're working with an older version of typescript you can disable this feature and your properties will revert to normal string.
+If you're working with an older version of typescript you can disable this feature and your properties will revert to a normal string.

 Encountering a string/enum type in JSON Schema will add a type to your module like this:
 ```